-Brigadier General Israel Garrard traveled to the area in 1854 on a hunting trip.
-He was overtaken with his surroundings.
+Brigadier General Israel Garrard traveled to the area in 1854 on a hunting trip and was overtaken with his surroundings.
 Garrard began construction of a comfortable hunting lodge, which he named St. Hubert’s, in 1855.
-German and Swiss craftsmen working on the lodge settled in the area, storage buildings and a general store were built around this time as well to support river commerce and provide provisions to residents.
-Evert V. Westervelt was named Postmaster and a small village called Westervelt was on its way to becoming a resort destination.
+German and Swiss craftsmen working on the lodge also settled in the area.
+Storage buildings and a general store were built to support river commerce and provide provisions to residents.
+Evert V. Westervelt was named Postmaster and the small village called Westervelt was on its way to becoming a 19th-century destination resort town.

-The area attracted some fur trading and logging industry, but Garrard saw a greater opportunity in the natural beauty of the area.
+The village attracted some fur trading and logging industry, but Garrard saw a greater opportunity in the natural beauty of the area.
 A storage building was converted into the Lakeside Hotel to attract travelers.
 The general store was turned into a recreation hall, later known as the Pavillion, with a small theater and billiards.
 A tavern soon followed.
 Word of mouth spread quickly about the little resort town.
-Railroad travelers quickly became enchanted with the area.
-A picturesque village of summer homes and waterfront estates for wealthy travelers emerged.
+Railroad travelers quickly became enchanted with the area and a picturesque village of summer homes and waterfront estates for wealthy travelers emerged.
 Frontenac was often referred to as the Newport of the North.

-After a seventy year run as a premier resort town, interest waned, and many buildings fell into disrepair.
-Luckily, in 1973 Frontenac was designated Old Frontenac Historic District and placed on the National Register of Historic Places.
+After a seventy year run as a premier resort town, interest waned.
+Many buildings fell into disrepair.
+Luckily, in 1973, Frontenac was designated Old Frontenac Historic District and placed on the National Register of Historic Places.
 A gradual effort to restore the town began in 1987.
 Today, taking a drive through the town proves the area has attracted preservation-minded people who are lovingly restoring and preserving this little piece of the world.
 Houses rarely go on the market, and when they do they are snapped up quickly.
 Almost 160 years after Israel Garrard first set foot in Frontenac, people are still overcome with the surroundings of the tiny village which is still undisturbed by modern development.